California Driver Handbook - Sharing the Road

 Road Workers and Work Zones (Cone Zones)

-The most common cause of deaths and injuries in work zones is rear-end collisions.
-In fact, most of the people killed in work zones are drivers and passengers.
-For your own safety and the safety of your passengers re- member to pass the work zone carefully, slow down, allow extra following room between vehicles, merge early, expect sudden slowing or stopping, watch for drivers changing lanes at the last minute, and avoid distractions while driving in a work zone.
+For your own safety and the safety of your passengers remember to pass the work zone carefully, slow down, allow extra following room between vehicles, merge early, expect sudden slowing or stopping, watch for drivers changing lanes at the last minute, and avoid distractions while driving in a work zone.
 Distractions include using your hands-free cell phone, reading/sending text messages, and/or operating your GPS and entertainment systems.
 Fines for traffic violations in a work zone can be $1,000 or more.
-Anyone convicted of assaulting a highway worker faces fines of up to $2,000 and imprisonment for up to one year.
+Anyone convicted of assaulting a highway worker faces fines of up to $2,000 and imprisonment for up to 1 year.

-Keep your eyes on the road and other vehicles around you.
 Do not stop or slow down to watch the road work.
 Obey special signs or instructions from workers (flaggers).
-Driving carefully through work zones improves safety for drivers, pedestrians, bicyclists, and road workers.

 Double Fine Zones